-1st Response training
+1st response training

 Training for all volunteers to give first aid and manage emergency situations

-1st Response is Girlguiding's own first aid course
+1st response is Girlguiding's own first aid course

-It will train you to provide first aid to members in emergencies - in or outside of your unit meeting place.
+It'll train you to provide first aid to members in emergencies - in or outside of your unit meeting place.
 The course was created specifically for members of Girlguiding and The Scout Association.

 What will I learn?